• Destinations

 calanque-de-marseilleveyre.png

 The “Calanque de Marseilleveyre”, typical of the Parc national des Calanques, is only concerned by one new regulation : a ban on motorized boats, so you will be allowed to visit it if your boat does not have a motor-engine.
-Although this creek does not have an anchoring prohibition, it contains a lot of posidonia.
-It is therefore necessary to be vigilant in order to preserve the marine habitats present in this area.
+Although this creek does not have a general anchoring prohibition, it contains a lot of Posidonia.
+Please note that dropping anchor on Posidonia is strictly illegal for all boats, regardless of their size.
+You must drop your anchor exclusively in sandy patches (light-colored seabed).
+The authorities heavily enforce this with severe fines, so make sure you visually confirm your anchor is on sand in order to preserve these marine habitats.

 4. Calanque de Sormiou